 Pakistan Flood Emergency

-These families need urgent access to shelter, safe drinking water, food, hygiene and medical services.
+Families need urgent access to shelter, safe drinking water, food, hygiene and medical services.
 Without help, they’ll be exposed to hunger and outbreaks of waterborne diseases such as diarrhoea and cholera, and many children could die.

 If you can, please donate today.